cvat-ai/cvat/site/content/en/docs/manual/advanced/dataset_manifest.md

 If there are multiple manifest files in the input file list, an error will be raised.

-> If the input files are images and available locally to the server at the time of task creation
-> (i.e. they are not in the cloud), only the file names and extensions are required in
-> the manifest file.

 ## How to generate manifest files

 CVAT provides a dedicated Python tool to generate manifest files.